eekay35/zvio-15-build/README.md

 ## Current issues

-* Need to get these in place for a successful port build as there are unfetchable:
+* Need to get these in place for a successful port build as they are un-fetchable without manual intervention:
     (Current sysutils/arcconf and sysutils/tw_cli ports)
   ```
   mkdir -p zvault/_BE/zvio-ports/distfiles/3dm2